GitBrincie212/Color-Based-Vignettes-Minecraft/README.md

 Lastly the reason we call ``RenderLayer::getGuiTexturedOverlay`` and not any other RenderLayer function is because we want to overlay the texture on top of everything else without any blending like how ``RenderLayer::getVignette`` does(to prevent the color inversion)

 ---
 Hope i helped with this post and possibly saved you a lot of the time in the meantime.
-You may also take a look the code in the java file of the repositery
+You may also take a look at [the code in the java file of the repositery](https://github.com/GitBrincie212/Color-Based-Vignettes-Minecraft/blob/main/InGameHUDMixin.java)